EmpowerTours/neon-cyber-overlords/README.md

 ## Features to Test Monad
 - **TPS/Throughput**: Hack action spams multiple micro-tx—use "Stress Test" button for bursts.
-- **Query Scalability**: Graph fetches/aggregates history; leaderboard polls all players.
+- **Query Scalability**: Graph fetches/aggregates logs with tx hashes; leaderboard polls all players.
 - **Parallel Execution**: Multiplayer actions run concurrently; observe in explorer.
 - **EVM Compatibility**: Standard Solidity contract with events, mappings.
+- **AI Mode**: Solo play with simulated opponents and attacks for interaction when no players.
+- **Bots**: Generate real Monad wallets for bots—fund and use for automated actions to test limits.

 Built to push boundaries—report Monad performance in issues!